-As much as 80% of the traditional workforce in the US would love to do additional freelance work next to their full-time jobs in order to increase their income – and the number of top US company who are open to hiring freelancers is rapidly increasing.
+As much as 80% of the traditional workforce in the US would love to do additional freelance work next to their full-time jobs to increase their income.
+And, the number of top US companies who are open to hiring freelancers is rapidly increasing.

 So, how do you get in the freelance gig industry and partake in this business trend?

 How to start freelancing (or moonlighting)

 To start freelancing while you already have a full-time job, you’ll have to consider the following steps:

 Before you start freelancing, you’ll have to be honest with yourself, and answer an important question:

 - Is freelancing just a side gig?
 Or do you plan to expand it to a full-time business?

 The answer to this question will determine your next steps, considering that you’ll either aim to balance your full-time and freelance work, OR aim to work your way out of your current job to pursue a full-time freelance career.

 The answer to this question is your long-term goal.
 To pursue it, you’ll have to set a number of short-term goals and answer questions such as: